Code-Institute-Submissions/music-band/README.md

 I decided to continue with the suggested theme of a music band and have chosen the band "Queens of the Stone Age".

 I decided early on how I wanted my project to look, which technologies I was going to use and what should be included in a website of this category type.
-I have created this project with no JavaScript or other libraries, which while proving a challange at times, enabled me to think outside the box when implementing certain features and showcases my understanding of the relationships between elements.
+I have created this project with no JavaScript or other libraries, which while proving a challenge at times, enabled me to think outside the box when implementing certain features and showcases my understanding of the relationships between elements.

 Ultimately, my overall goal was to create a functional, modern and user friendly site, which loads quickly, is responsive on devices on all sizes and provides a good user experience which is both easy to navigate and informative.